cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-ecvoprf.md

 regularly rotate k so as to keep its window of compromise small.
 Moreover, it each key should be generated from a source of safe, cryptographic randomness.

-Another critical aspect of this protocol is reliance on {{I-D.draft-sullivan-cfrg-hash-to-curve}} for mapping arbitrary input to points on a curve.
+Another critical aspect of this protocol is reliance on {{I-D.irtf-cfrg-hash-to-curve}} for mapping arbitrary input to points on a curve.
 Security requires this mapping be pre-image and collision resistant.